-Institution Class Shar vestor s Shares
+Institutional Class Shares

-Management Fees 0.
-60% 0.60%
+Management Fees 0.60 0% 0.60%

-Other Expenses 0.
-17% 0.38%
+Other Expenses 0.19 9% 0.40%

-Shareholder Service Fees 1 None 0.21% 6
+Shareholder Service Fees None 0.21%

-Other Operating Expenses 0.17% 0.17% 6
+Other Operating Expenses 0.19% 0.19%

-Total Annual Fund Operating Expenses 0.
-77% 0.98%
+Total Annual Fund Operating Expenses 0.79 9% 1.00%

-Less Fee Reductions and/or Expense Reimbursements 2 (0 .
-12)% (0.12)%
+Less Fee Reductions and/or Expense Reimbursements (0.14 4)% (0.14)%

-Total Annual Fund Operating Expenses After Fee Reductions and/or Expense Reimbursements 0.
-65% 0.86%
+Total Annual Fund Operating Expenses After Fee Reductions and/or Expense Reimbursements 0.65 5% 0.86%

-1 The Fund's Investor Class Shares are subject to a maximum annual shareholder servicing fee of 0.25% of the average daily net assets of the Fund's Investor Class Shares.
+The Fund's Investor Class Shares are subject to a maximum annual shareholder servicing fee of 0.25% of the average daily net assets of the Fund's Investor Class Shares.

-2 Cambiar Investors, LLC ("Cambiar," or, the "Adviser") has contractually agreed to reduce fees and reimburse expenses in order to keep net operating expenses (excluding any class-specific expenses (including shareholder servicing fees), interest, taxes, brokerage commissions and other costs and expenses relating to the securities that are purchased and sold by the Fund, acquired fund fees and expenses, other expenditures which are capitalized in accordance with generally accepted accounting principles, and other non-routine expenses (collectively, "excluded expenses")) from exceeding 0.65% of the average daily net assets of each of the Fund's share classes until March 1, 2024.
-In addition, the Adviser may receive from the Fund the difference between the Total Annual Fund Operating Expenses (not including excluded expenses) and the expense cap to recoup all or a portion of the fees waived or reduced or other payments remitted by the Adviser during three-year period preceding the date of the reimbursement if at any point Total Annual Fund Operating Expenses (not including excluded expenses) are below the expense cap (i) at the time of the fee waiver or expense payment; and (ii) at the time of the spense cap (i) at the time of the fee waiver or expense payment; and (iii) at the time of the spense cap (ii) at the time of the fee waiver or expense payment; and (iii) at the time of the spense cap (ii) at the time of the fee waiver or expense payment; and (iii) at the time of the spense cap (ii) at the time of the fee waiver or expense payment; and (iii) at the time of the spense cap (ii) at the time of the fee waiver or expense payment; and (iii) at the time of the spense cap (ii) at the time of the fee waiver or expense payment; and (iii) at the time of the spense cap (ii) at the time of the fee waiver or expense payment; and (iii) at the time of the spense cap (ii) at the time of the fee waiver or expense payment; and (iii) at the time of the fee waiver or expense payment; and (iii) at the time of the spense reimbursement.
-This Agreement may be terminated: (i) by the Board of Trustees (the "Board") of The Advisors' Inner Circle Fund (the "Trust"), for any reason at any time; or (ii) by the Adviser, upon ninety (90) days' prior written notice to the Trust, effective as of the close of business on March 1, 2024.
+Cambiar Investors, LLC ("Cambiar," or, the "Adviser") has contractually agreed to reduce fees and reimburse expenses in order to keep net operating expenses (excluding any class-specific expenses (including shareholder servicing fees), interest, taxes, brokerage commissions and other costs and expenses relating to the securities that are purchased and sold by the Fund, acquired fund fees and expenses, other expenditures which are capitalized in accordance with generally accepted accounting principles, and other non-routine expenses (collectively, "excluded expenses")) from exceeding 0.65% of the average daily net assets of each of the Fund's share classes until March 1, 2025.
+In addition, the Adviser may receive from the Fund the difference between the Total Annual Fund Operating Expenses (not including excluded expenses) and the expense cap to recoup all or a portion of the fees waived or reduced or other payments remitted by the Adviser during the rolling three-year period preceding the date of the reimbursement if at any point Total Annual Fund Operating Expenses (not including excluded expenses) are below the expense cap (i) at the time of the fee waiver or expense payment; and (ii) at the time of the reimbursement.
+This Agreement may be terminated: (i) by the Board of Trustees (the "Board") of The Advisors' Inner Circle Fund (the "Trust"), for any reason at any time; or (ii) by the Adviser, upon ninety (90) days' prior written notice to the Trust, effective as of the close of business on March 1, 2025.
 This Agreement automatically terminates upon the termination of the investment advisory agreement.